 If friends and family think you're funny, then it's a good bet other people will too.
 Plus, you have a never ending pool of inspiration from the political or celeb buffoonery that fills the news.

 Talk shows don't have to be big budget network affairs.
 Film yourself talking about issues that matter to you and post the clips to YouTube.
 Combine the YouTube clips with a blog to create a multi-channel marketing strategy that will quickly bring plenty of Web traffic, and make good money from advertising (YouTube clips can easily be monetized).

 All you need is a great niche.
 What drives you mad about life?
 What do you love?
 What do you think is stupid, funny, great, awful?
 Find what you are passionate about, and tell the world.

-3. Super affiliate marketer
+3. Super Affiliate Marketer

 Is there something you are really good at?
 How about skills?
 Got skills?